isomerpages/moe-canossacatholic/_departments/English.md

 <b>Show &amp; Tell</b>
 <br>
 Show &amp; Tell is part and parcel of the Primary 1 &amp; Primary 2 EL curriculum.
-It provides opportunities for students to build up their confidence level, self-esteem, social and listening skills.
+It provides opportunities for children to build up their confidence level, self-esteem, social and listening skills.
 This helps them to become confident communicators.
 <br>
 <b>Retelling</b>
 <br>
-Retelling activity has been rolled out for Primary 3 &amp; Primary 4 students as part of their EL learning in the classroom.
+Retelling activity has been rolled out for Primary 3 &amp; Primary 4 children as part of their EL learning in the classroom.
 Retelling promotes thinking and metacognition along with Think Aloud, KWL and generating questions.
-It also provides opportunities for students to improve their verbal and comprehension skills as students begin to understand sequence, plot, and characterization as they build vocabulary and comprehension skills.
+It also provides opportunities for children to improve their verbal and comprehension skills as children begin to understand sequence, plot, and characterization as they build vocabulary and comprehension skills.
 <br>
 <b>1-Minute Talk:</b>
 <br>
-This activity is aimed at Primary 5 &amp; Primary 6 students to help students build up their oracy skills as well as to make them think on their feet.
-Students need to express their opinions and views on a given topic within a minute using appropriate vocabulary.
+This activity is aimed at Primary 5 &amp; Primary 6 children to help children build up their oracy skills as well as to make them think on their feet.
+Children need to express their opinions and views on a given topic within a minute using appropriate vocabulary.

 <br>